FoghornTherapeutics/FHT-nIDR/README.md

 * Replicates: N=3

+As part of the output of the rIDR analysis, a corresponding image file is generated for each pair of replicates, containing four plots.
+The last two (bottom row), represents the reproducibility of peaks comparing the peak rank versus IDR scores.
+The overlaid boxplots illustrate the distribution of IDR values within each 5% quantile.
+By default, the IDR values are thresholded at the optimization precision of 1e-6, ensuring a refined and precise selection of peaks.

+Pairs with tighter, steeper curves are preferable.

-First of all, the output from the standard IDR show that the replicates have high consitency betwen groups ***Flore need to describe how/why they are consistent***
+the output from the standard IDR show that the replicates have high consitency betwen groups ***Flore need to describe how/why they are consistent***

 XXXXXXXXXXXXXXXX ADD OUR STANDARD OUPTUT PNG XXXXXXXXXXXXXXXX